paxman/LEDE-OpenWRT-firmware-for-WRT350n-v2/README.md

 With LuCI, relayd.

-.config provided only for LEDE r4983 revision.
+.config provided for LEDE r4983 and above.

 Firmware provided as is, use it at your own risk.